Tattomoosa/mattotousa.dev/content/projects/mattotousa.dev/index.md

 It uses the Tera templating engine for templates.

 Both Zola and Tera are pure Rust, and damn they are _fast_.
-Zola generates this entire site in milliseconds.
+Zola generates this entire site in milliseconds _I love it_.